thebadasscoder/MOCHA/README.md

 # testing

-Learning MOCHA framework to test out code that I have created with my previous projects.
+ I am practicing test cases using the MOCHA framework to begin using in my previous and future projects.

-Let's Get Started !